grammarly/rocker-compose/README.md

 # ...
 ```

-And to make effect of our changes, you have to repeat the run:
+And to apply the effects of our changes, you have to repeat the run:
 ```
 $ rocker-compose run
 INFO[0000] Reading manifest:.../rocker-compose/example/wordpress.yml